Creating a KPI Chart

 - Define your focus—corporate-wide, team-based, or solution-specific.

-- Choose your primary KPI.
+- Choose your primary key performance indicator (KPI).
 We recommend choosing one key business challenge to focus on.

 - Define measurable goals and objectives that align with the business challenge you're focusing on.